chilts/awssum/docs/amazon-sns.md

         });
     });

 Operations
 ==========

-The Simple Notification Service is 100% implemented, and consists of the following operations:
+The Simple Notification Service is 100% implemented (as at 2011-10-23), and consists of the following operations:

 * addPermission(topicArn, label, permissions, callBack)
 * confirmSubscription(topicArn, token, authenticateOnUnsubscribe, callBack)